brimdata/super/book/src/super-sql/expressions/intro.md

-Likewise, the projected columns of a [`SELECT`](../../sql/select.md) from the very same expression syntax (though with some variation in semantics) used by pipe operators.
+Likewise, the projected columns of a [`SELECT`](../../sql/select.md) from the very same expression syntax used by pipe operators.
-Such variations include:

-XXX SQL vs pipe
-* access to `this`
+While SQL expressions and pipe expressions share an identical syntax, their semantics diverges in some key ways:
+* SQL expressions cannot access the special value `this` and pipe expressions have no way of referencing tables or column as dataflow scoping and relational scoping are mutually exclusive;
-* array indexing (0-based vs 1-based)
+* array indexing is 0-based in pipe expressions and [1-based](index.md#sql-semantics) in SQL expressions; and
-* identifier references (double quote vs backtick quote)
+* double-quoted string literals may be used in pipe expressions but are intepreted as identifiers in SQL expression.

 ### Expression Syntax